SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-rna-vaccines.md

 probably better than mine.)

 <img src="{{ site.baseurl }}/images/2021-04-08-reading-mrna-vaccines-pfizer-seq.jpg" width="400" height="206" alt="Bert Hubert: Beginning of Pfizer/BioNTech vaccine RNA sequence" title="Bert Hubert: Beginning of Pfizer/BioNTech vaccine RNA sequence" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 The Pfizer sequence was [apparently published by the WHO last September]({{ site.baseurl }}/assets/2021-04-08-reading-mrna-vaccines-11889.doc).
-It looks more or less like this, showing the first 500 nucleotides of the RNA.
+It looks more or less like this, showing here the first 500 nucleotides of the RNA.
 There are a total of 4284 nucleotides in the whole thing.

 All clear, right?
 No, of course not, unless you are a ribosome used to reading this sort of thing to make proteins.
 (If  you are an intelligent ribosome who reads my blog, please